 When a camera from a Smartphone scans the QR code, it translates that information into something that humans can easily understand.
 Unlike bar codes, QR codes can hold over a hundred times more information, including email addresses, phone numbers, website URLs, and more.

 This video provides additional insights into the process of creating QR codes, as well as highlighting the diverse ways in which they can be used.
 It’s a fantastic resource for solidifying your understanding and getting practical visual guidance.
 So, after you’ve finished the article, be sure to check out the video for a more in-depth understanding.

 - READ MORE: QR Code Uses for Marketing and Business

 Benefits of Using QR Codes

 QR Codes offer a variety of business and marketing applications allowing you to easily connect with customers.
-They help to accomplish various tasks including showing product details, downloading applications, tracking product delivery, show menu offering to customers in restaurants, accessing social media platforms, allowing access to websites and webinars, or even transferring money.
+They help to accomplish various tasks, including showing product details, downloading applications, tracking product delivery, showing menu offering to customers in restaurants, accessing social media platforms, allowing access to websites and webinars, or even transferring money.
 Some of the benefits QR codes offer include:

 - They are easy to scan: By the fact that you can scan QR Codes through smartphones or tablets makes them accessible to anyone without requiring any special device to decipher the message.